Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Alexandrov reflection method for catenoidal type ends

-To finish the proof of the lemma, note that the function $\Lambda$ is either strictly decreasing or constant in some interval.
-In the second case, the Alexandrov function $\Lambda_1$ has a local interior maximum and Lemma \ref{Alexandrov-principle} determines the existence of a plane of symmetry parallel to $\mathcal{P}$. \end{proof}
+Since $\Lambda$ is non-increasing, it follows that $\Lambda$ is constant on $[\rho_1,\rho_2]$.
+In particular, the Alexandrov function associated with $E$, namely $\Lambda_1$, has a local interior maximum, and Lemma \ref{Alexandrov-principle} yields a plane of symmetry parallel to $\mathcal{P}$.
+This proves the lemma. \end{proof}